DevResults offers several tools for defining indicators:

 - The Code is the unique identifier for each indicator.
 Each indicator must have a different code.
 You might want to use the codes that people already commonly use to refer to each indicator.
 If you don't use any codes to identify indicators, we advise you to come up with a coding system that relates to the way you think about how these indicators are organized, such as referencing the results frameworks, sectors, or indicator types.

 - Give your indicator a Name that clearly describes what you are counting or measuring.
-Phrases like "Increase in certifications" or "Level of support" are not indicators.
-The indicator names would instead be something like "# trainees certified" or "Average support score on a scale of 1-10".
+Phrases like "Increase in certifications" or "Level of support" are not good indicator names.
+The indicator names should instead be something like "# trainees certified" or "Average support score on a scale of 1-10".

 Once you've filled out these fields, click the + Create Indicator button in the lower right.